Mobile application security malware threats and security requirements

 • Improper Session Handling: Incorrect session handling or weak session management.

 Usually, programmers often add hidden functions or internal development security controls that are not intended for release in a production environment.
 For example, a programmer may accidentally leave a re-commented password in his code.
-Or during the test, the programmer disabled authentication.
+During the test, the programmer disabled authentication.

 The vulnerabilities in each type of application will be different, so you need to do mobile application security testing for the different parts of the application.
 Different mobile application security risks need to be weighed in order to present some of the ones used during testing to ensure that the riskiest issues are avoided prior to release.